-Okay, kids, sit down and listen closely.
 All sugars are carbohydrates, known as "simple" carbs, since they're composed of just one sugar molecule.
 The label on a can of Pepsi reads 41 grams of carbs and 41 grams of sugar.
 This means that every single carbohydrate comes from sugar.
 The label on a package of plain oatmeal will read 18 grams of carbs and only one gram of sugar.
 Almost all of the carbs in oatmeal are made up of long chains of sugar molecules called "complex" carbs.
-Oatmeal, along with sweet potatoes, wheat breads, rice and corn, is a complex carb, also known as a starch.
+Oatmeal—along with sweet potatoes, wheat breads, rice, and corn—is a complex carb.

-In this age of convenience foods, the terms complex and simple are a bit outdated.
-For the purpose of losing fat and building muscle, it's smarter to look at carbs as either "unrefined" or "processed."
-The former refers to whole foods that contain sugar, such as fruits, vegetables, juices, grains and legumes, and that still hold their natural water, fiber, phytochemicals, vitamins and minerals.
-Processed foods include white bread, soda, candy, crackers, cookies and just about any commercial product labeled "fat-free."
-These have been stripped of their wholesome attributes and are dense with nothing but empty calories.
+But in this age of convenience foods, the terms complex and simple are a bit outdated.
+For the purpose of losing fat and building muscle, it's smarter to look at carbs as "unrefined" vs. "processed."
+The former refers to whole foods that contain sugar—fruits, vegetables, juices, grains and legumes—while still holding on to their natural water, fiber, phytochemicals, vitamins and minerals.
+"Processed" foods include white bread, soda, candy, crackers, cookies and just about any commercial product labeled "fat-free."
+These have often been stripped of their wholesome attributes and are filled with nothing but "empty calories"—simple sugars, for instance.
 For instance, one gram of a cracker will contain four calories, but one gram of an orange contains about 0.2 calories, because the bulk of its weight is water and fiber.

 The Glycemic Index

-Recent studies by the Harvard School of Public Health show that diets loaded with high-GI foods lead to an increased risk of type 2 diabetes, coronary heart disease and obesity.
+So what's the difference?
+Recent studies by the Harvard School of Public Health show that diets loaded with high-GI foods lead to an increased risk of type-2 diabetes, coronary heart disease, and obesity.
 In fact, the World Health Organization is spearheading a movement to include GI ratings on food labels, and several products in Australia already bear the grade.
-For an extensive rundown of the glycemic index, go to www.mensfitness.com/glycemic.

 The Dreaded Insulin Dump